 The larger the boiler, the more expensive it is, and larger houses require larger boilers because there is more space to heat.
 Your boiler must be able to regulate the temperature in several rooms and zones.

-To estimate the size of the boiler you need, multiply your square footage by the appropriate number of BTUs (British thermal units), depending on your location:
+To estimate the size of the boiler you need, consider your square footage and the appropriate number of BTUs (British thermal units) in your location:

 - 20 BTU to 30 BTU: Hot climates (Florida, Texas, and other Gulf Coast states)